Introduction to Infrastructure Asset Management

 This course is self-paced and delivered online allowing participants flexibility while also offering the support of a personal learning mentor.
 Participants will have the opportunity to attend a live weekly online Q&A session with subject matter experts from Institute of Public Works Engineering Australasia (IPWEA).

-The course is available as an Open program for Public Sector employees and as a Custom program for Local Government employees and advisors.
+The course is an Open course for all public sector employees.
+This course is also available as a Custom course for Local Government employees and advisors.

 What are the course learning outcomes?